How To Feed A Loon

 • 2 large eggs

-• ¼ tsp fresh ground black pepper plus more for additional frying
+• ¼ teaspoon fresh ground black pepper plus more for additional frying

-• 2 tbsp schmaltz rendered chicken fat, optional, plus more
+• 2 tablespoon schmaltz rendered chicken fat, optional, plus more

 • Applesauce for serving